This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Making Final Adjustments for Symmetry

-- Run your fingers through the beard, checking for uneven lengths or stray hairs disrupting the beard outline.
+- Run your hands along the edges to identify stray hairs or uneven spots disrupting the outline.

 Maintaining Your Beard and Tidy Up